mautic/mautic-documentation/pages/10.Components/03.Forms/02.Progressive Profiling/docs.en.md

 4. Display field only after X submissions.

-If you want to ask a contact additional questions on the second form load, you can specify so for each lead.
+If you want to ask a Contact additional questions on the second Form load, you can specify so for each lead.
 It works nicely with hiding fields which you already know the answer to.
-For the first submission, the contact can be asked to fill in the First and the Last name.
-When they come to the form for a second time, the First and the Last name fields will be hidden and instead they will be asked to fill in their Company and Phone.
+For the first submission, the Contact can be asked to fill in the First and the Last name.
+When they come to the Form for a second time, the First and the Last name fields will be hidden and instead they will be asked to fill in their Company and Phone.

 ## Limits of Progressive Profiling